JuanEliasJabib02/react-book/src/reactivity/reactivity.md

 - Change Propagation: Determining how those changes should be reflected in the UI.
 - UI Update: Re-rendering the parts of the UI that need to be updated to reflect the data changes.

-In summary, reactivity includes rendering as one of its parts but also encompasses the logic and mechanisms to detect and handle data changes, ensuring that the UI stays synchronized with the application's state.

-# How work the reactivity and rendering in react?
+# How work the reactivity in react?

 In react we have two main tools to handle the reactivity of a web app, useState and useEffect, combining this two hooks we can have a complete control about it.